Boxer dog breed

 About the Boxer

-The Boxer is a very large working dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Boxer is manageable for most owners.
+The Boxer is a large working dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Boxer is manageable for most owners.
 Typically standing 21 to 25 inches at the shoulder and weighing 60 to 70 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Boxer brings a distinct combination of traits that sets it apart.
 The Boxer is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Boxer loves being close to its people and forms strong bonds with every member of the household.